1631 - 1680: Pilgrims Prosper & Create Lots of "Firsts" in Boston

 If you've read about Puritan history, you already know about their rocky start in Boston.

-But despite many hardships and setbacks, the Puritans settle in, build the community that becomes Boston, and their numbers grow.
+But despite many hardships and setbacks, the Puritans settle in to their new world, build the community that becomes Boston, and their numbers grow.

-During the period of the Boston History Timeline covered on this page, from 1631 - 1680, the Puritans and their new town - soon to be a city - achieve many "firsts."
+Between 1631, the year after their arrival, and 1680, the Puritans and their new town - soon to be a city - achieve many "firsts."

 Within a year after the arrival of the first group, as many as 1,500 other Puritans follow.
-They lay out a first street, probably where Washington and Union Streets are now, and another, Tri-mount, where current-day Tremont Street is.
+They lay out a first street, probably where Washington and Union Streets are now, and another, Tri-mount, now called Tremont.
+As you walk along current-day Tremont Street, you're following in the footsteps of the Puritans.

-The colonists fail to foresee Boston’s growth, and instead of designing straight, logically laid out streets for the benefit of future generations, they loop their roads and lanes around every knoll, boulder, and hollow—a convoluted pattern that you can still observe today in the oldest parts of Downtown Boston.
+The colonists fail to foresee Boston’s growth, and instead of designing straight, logically laid out streets for the benefit of future generations, they loop their roads and lanes around every knoll, boulder, and hollow—a convoluted pattern that you will still see today as you wind your way around the oldest parts of Downtown Boston.

 Also in 1631, public transportation begins in Boston with a family-run ferry service between Boston and Charlestown—thus becoming the first chartered public transportation in North America.